 I am a homeschool mom.
 I am also a working mom.
 Nope, that’s not an oxymoron.
 In fact, I work 40+ hours a week and homeschool all four of my kids, as a single mom.
 Probably the most common question people ask me is how can a single mom afford to homeschool?

 A fair question to say the least, but the bigger question is how can you homeschool when you have a full-time job, right?

 It’s definitely possible to work full-time and homeschool your kids, but your daily homeschool schedule is going to need some tweaks.
 Let’s dig into several practical homeschool schedules for working moms.
 I’ll include the actual schedule I used when my kids were all in elementary school, when they were in middle school, and even now as they are in the teen years.

 Simple Homeschool Schedule for Working Moms

-In a sense, the schedule is still in chunks.
-Although I haven’t outlined it as such on the schedule.
+Year ago I wrote about how much I hate the minute-by-minute schedule and how I use chunks of time and routines to create our daily homeschool schedule.
+In a sense, our schedule is still in chunks, although I haven’t always outlined it as such on the schedule.
 It still follows a similar regimen to the old one: morning chunk, lunch chunk, afternoon chunk, and evening chunk.

 I’ve done the school chunk many different ways.
 But in this stage of life, it’s working best as a concentrated chunk in the morning.
 (Remember to do what is right for you!
 It doesn’t have to be done in the morning.)